tribixbite/awesome/README.md

 ## Jupyter Notebook

-*   [qunash/stable-diffusion-2-gui](https://github.com/qunash/stable-diffusion-2-gui) - Lightweight Stable Diffusion v 2.1 web UI: txt2img, img2img, inpaint, upscale4x
+*   [qunash/stable-diffusion-2-gui](https://github.com/qunash/stable-diffusion-2-gui) - Lightweight Stable Diffusion v 2.1 web UI: txt2img, img2img, depth2img, inpaint and upscale4x.
 *   [cloneofsimo/paint-with-words-sd](https://github.com/cloneofsimo/paint-with-words-sd) - Implementation of Paint-with-words with Stable Diffusion : method from eDiff-I that let you generate image from text-labeled segmentation map.
 *   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - This version of Stable Diffusion features a slick WebGUI, an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, and multiple features and other enhancements.
 For more info, see the website link below.
 *   [WongKinYiu/yolov7](https://github.com/WongKinYiu/yolov7) - Implementation of paper - YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors